 In 1937 the commission submitted an ABC bill to the General Assembly and it passed with some modification.
 The bill allowed for the establishment of a local ABC store, hence a Board, in each county voting in favor of liquor sales.
 Some counties are dry with local municipalities voting to establish an ABC store.
 County or municipal ABC Boards are local independent political subdivisions of the State.
 They operate as local government entities establishing their own policies and procedures within the guidelines of ABC laws and State ABC Commission rules.

 The Wake County Board of Alcoholic Control held their first meeting on July 6, 1937.
 The meeting was chaired by Henry E. Litchford with members Chauncey Jones and Jesse Henderson in attendance.

 The Board was expanded from 3 members to 5 members on August 6, 1984 with the addition of Edward Thompson and Martha Mclaughlin.
 Mr. John Alexander was the chairman.

-The Board currently operates 24 retail stores and 13 wholesale outlets.
+The Board currently operates 25 retail stores (13 of which operate as wholesale outlets as well).
 The office and warehouse are located at 1212 Wicker Drive, Raleigh.